Complete Guide to Improving Credit Score

 • Credit builder loans: You make monthly payments into a secured account, and when the loan is paid off, you receive the balance back.

-These options can help establish a track record of responsible credit use, which helps improv your credit score fast.
+These options can help establish a track record of responsible credit use, which helps improve your credit score fast.

 Traditionally, credit scores don’t include utility or rent payments, but some services allow you to add these to your report.
 For example: